gkbroderick/commentator/README.md

 ```
 (alternatively, if not using a virtual environment, update them in `commentator/settings.py`, though this is not recommended)

-###Database setup
+### Database setup
 In psql, create `database_user` with `database_password`, then `database_name` with owner  `database_user`.
 Make sure the `database_user` can create databases for running tests.

-###Python dependencies
+### Python dependencies

 Hopefully inside your virtual environment, install Python dependencies:
 ```
 pip3 install -r requirements.txt
 ```
 The Django commentator app should now be ready to run locally after migrations.
+Home directory `/` of the server should redirect to the project at `/playlist/`.

-###Frontend Processing (optional)
+### Frontend Processing (optional)
-Included in the repo is the processed stylesheets and vendor js inside the `frontend` app.
+Included in the repo is the processed stylesheets and vendor JS inside the `frontend` app.
 If you need to re-run the frontend Gulp system, with Node installed, run `npm install` and run a pre-processor pass with `gulp out`.

 ---
-##Project Requirements
+## Project Requirements
   - Create a Django project
   - Create a URLs path that maps to “Playlist”
   - Create at least one Django App